 Osteopathy is a safe hands-on manual therapy for both the diagnosis and treatment of many conditions which cause pain or discomfort.
 It uses many of the same diagnostic methods as conventional medicine to establish the cause of physical symptoms.
 It is grounded in science, research and anatomical knowledge but takes a 'whole person' approach.

-One of our osteopaths, Suzanne Cooper also uses western medical acupuncture (see below) where appropriate.
+Both our Osteopaths also use western medical acupuncture (see below) where appropriate.

 Your first appointment, which will normally last between 45-60 minutes, covers:

 - A full case history including medical health and details of your present condition

 - Examination including orthopaedic and neurological clinical tests to work out what is causing your pain